rtheo/CAdynamics/README.md

 such more to form signals standing for cyclic permutations plus/minus one position from the original one.
 Taking the<br>
 ifft of the summand of these three signals will result into the same address field as in the "digital" codes 'spectral1D.m'<br>
 and "Wheels1D.m"

+Building a particular (continuous) dynamical system able to apply the particular "program" given as the harmonic encoding<br>
+of the original CA rule is a different engineering problem and could be dealt in a variety of ways using eg. vector coding <br>
+and generic Neural Network techniques.
+For building an emulator is enough to take all appropriate frequency shifts via a single<br> loop although this is neither optimal nor the speediest implementation possible.
+It suffices though to give the<br>
+listener a feeling of how does a Turing complete rule like "110" sounds like.
+It also means that for small cell arrays fitting<br> into an audible spectrum via an equitempered harmonic tuning, one could really use an orchestra/choir to actually<br> perform the computation!